On $hp$-adaptive Structure-Preservion for the Cahn--Hilliard--Navier--Stokes Equations with Degenerate Mobility: Abstract

 We present below a special case of a fundamental theorem for boundedness. \begin{theorem}[Boundedness \cite{Elliott:2000}] Suppose that $\Omega$ is convex and that the initial phase-field satisfies $\pf^0 \in H^1(\Omega)$ and $||\pf^0||_{L^\infty(\Omega)} \leq 1$.
 Then, if the mobility function $M(\pf)$ is defined as above, and $\int_{\Omega} M(\pf^0) + W(\pf^0) < C$ for $C > 0$, then the weak solution $\pf \in H^1(\Omega)$ of the CH equation satisfies a weak maximum principle, i.e., $||\pf||_{L^\infty(\Omega)} \leq 1$ for $t \in (0,T]$. \end{theorem}

 While Theorem~\ref{thm:bounded}, proven in \cite[Thm.
 1]{Elliott:2000}, guarantees a weak maximum principle at the continuum level for a degenerate mobility, achieving discrete boundedness remains a significant challenge.
 The standard Finite Element Method (\fem), symmetric weighted interior penalty (\swip), and symmetric interior penalty Galerkin (\sipg) discretizations fail to preserve boundedness without additional stabilization \cite{Gunnarsson:2026}, even when using the degenerate mobility $M$.
-Recent work, however, has demonstrated that boundedness can be numerically achieved through carefully designed limited Galerkin schemes, including \femL for \fem, and for DG \sipgL, and \swipL \cite{Gunnarsson:2026} with degenerate CH.
+Recent work, however, has demonstrated that boundedness can be numerically achieved through carefully designed limited Galerkin schemes, including \femL for \fem, and for Discontinuous Galerkin (DG) schemes with \sipgL, and \swipL \cite{Gunnarsson:2026} with the degenerate CH equations.

-In this work, we extend these structure-preserving methods by introducing new mobility fluxes using the Discontinuous Galerkin (DG) formulations with intersection-wise mobility treatments.
+In this work, we extend these structure-preserving methods by introducing new mobility fluxes using the DG formulations with intersection-wise mobility treatments.
 These extend the \swipL and \sipgL methods introduced in \cite{Gunnarsson:2026}, by allowing for better control of the coercivity-stability balance.

 Boundedness of the CH equations is in particular important when coupled to the incompressible Navier-Stokes (NS) equations: